kesteckb/COMSM-SEGP/UXDesign/README.md

       - Definition: Users have the option to quit actions they click by mistake or do not wish to complete.
       - Users would be able to return to the home screen or previous screen at any point in the the workflow.
           - Modal windows for instructions, meal summary, and sharing can be closed to return to the previous screen
-          - Buttons from the quiz and game-end screens allow user to return to the home page
+          - Buttons from the quiz and game-end screens allow user to return to the home page (partially implemented)
           - In the initial wireframe, different exit workflows were available depending on whether a user was logged in or not.
   - Help and documentation
       - Definition: Necessary help and instructions are easy to find.
 Any necessary steps are listed discretely and clearly.